 Cons

-Although kind of an old school program, Rosetta Stone somehow offers a unique and somewhat bold approach to language learning by immersing you in the German language right from the start.
-While this may seem daunting initially (it was for me), it proved to be a highly effective method for achieving fluency.
+Rosetta Stone offers a unique and somewhat bold approach to language learning by throwing you into the German language right from the start.
+While this may seem daunting initially (it was for me), it can be a highly effective method for achieving fluency.

 Focus On Immersion